 Tamari, or tamari shoyu, is a type of sauce commonly used in Japanese cuisine.
-It is one of the five types of Japanese soy sauces known as shoyu.
+It’s one of the 5 types of Japanese soy sauces known as shoyu.

 Compared to other types of soy sauces, tamari is darker and has a strong umami flavor.
 It also contains little to no wheat.

 This classifies it as gluten-free, vegan, and (sometimes) wheat-free.
-It is for these reasons that it has become a favorite for those with dietary restrictions.
+It’s for these reasons that it’s become a favorite for those with dietary restrictions.

 Read on to find out more about tamari sauce and how you can use it in your dishes.